Cholesterol Calculator: Determine Your CVD Risk Factors

 There are some tips on how to maintain a normal cholesterol level:

 Even people with high LDL levels can eat eggs and dairy products in moderation.
 However, it is recommended to restrict the number of egg yolks to up to three per week.
-For dairy products, it is advisable to choose low-fat or non-fat cheeses, yogurts, cottage cheese, and sour cream.
+For dairy products, it is advisable to choose low-fat or non-fat cheeses, yogurts, cottage cheese, and sour cream in order to have normal total cholesterol levels.

-Occasionally, lipid-lowering medication may be required.
+Occasionally, lipid-lowering medication may be required to reach the recommended cholesterol levels.
 It is crucial to know about the interaction between statins and grapefruit, which blocks the enzyme associated with the breakdown of the drug.
 Too much grapefruit juice can lead to the accumulation of the drug in the body.
-This may not only prevent you from achieving good cholesterol levels but also increase the likelihood of side effects, the most severe of which being acute renal failure.
+This may prevent you from achieving good cholesterol levels and increase the likelihood of side effects.
+And the most severe one is acute renal failure.

 How to Determine Your Lipid Profile by Using a Cholesterol Calculator